RickApple/cconstruct/README.md

 - add description to cconstruct.h on how to build the initial version of the binary on MacOS
 - Need to add support for setting Info.plist for MacOS and iOS
 - Make selection of compilable files more flexible
-- Architecture and platform should be set at project level
+- Architecture and platform should be set at project level instead of top-level
 - Custom commands on files (eg to compile GLSL)
   [ref https://www.gamedev.net/blogs/entry/2266894-fully-featured-custom-build-targets-in-visual-c/]
 - For custom commands it would make things more readable if ${input_file} and ${output_file} etc were supported